 Justin Martyr was an early Christian apologist.
 He was born around AD 100.
-Most of his works are lost, but two apologies and a dialogue did survive.
+Most of his works are lost, but two apologies and one dialogue did survive.
 The First Apology, his most well-known text, passionately defends the morality of the Christian life and provides various arguments to convince the Roman emperor to abandon the persecution of the Church.
-But apparently he failed, for he was martyred, more or less in the year 165, alongside some of his students.
+But apparently he failed, for he himself was martyred, more or less in the year 165, alongside some of his students.
 It is for that reason that he is called Justin Martyr.

 Justin Martyr identified Jesus with the Logos of John 1 and Revelation 19, He also identified Jesus with the Angel of the LORD and with many other Theophanies of the Old Testament.
 He used this argument to convince Jews of the truth of Christianity.